SeeSR: Towards Semantics-Aware Real-World Image Super-Resolution: Experiments

 \subsection{Experimental Settings}

-\textbf{Training Datasets.} We train SeeSR on DIV2K \cite{div2k}, DIV8K \cite{div8k}, Flickr2K \cite{flick2k}, OST \cite{ost}, and the first 10K face images from FFHQ \cite{ffhq}.
-The degradation pipeline of Real-ESRGAN \cite{wang2021real} is used to synthesize LR-HR training pairs. \textbf{Test Datasets.} We employ the following test datasets to comprehensively evaluate SeeSR.
+\textbf{Training Datasets.} We train SeeSR on LSDIR \cite{li2023lsdir} and the first 10K face images from FFHQ \cite{ffhq}.
+The degradation pipeline of Real-ESRGAN \cite{wang2021real} is used to synthesize LR-HR training pairs.

+\textbf{Test Datasets.} We employ the following test datasets to comprehensively evaluate SeeSR.
 (1) First, we randomly crop 3K patches (resolution: 512$\times$512) from the DIV2K validation set \cite{div2k} and degrade them using the same pipeline as that in training.
 We name this dataset as \textit{DIV2K-Val}.
 (2) We employ the two real-world datasets, \textit{RealSR} \cite{realsr} and \textit{DRealSR} \cite{drealsr}, by using the same configuration as \cite{wang2023exploiting} to center-crop the LR image to $128\times128$ \footnote{ https://huggingface.co/datasets/Iceclear/StableSR-TestSets}.
 (3) We build another real-world dataset, named \textit{RealLR200}, which comprises 38 LR images used in recent literature \cite{wang2021real, liang2022details, zhang2017beyond}, 47 LR images from DiffBIR \cite{lin2023diffbir}, 50 LR images from VideoLQ (the last frame of each video sequence) \cite{chan2022investigating}, and 65 LR images collected from the internet by ourselves.

-\textbf{Implementation Details.} We finetune the entire DAPE module from RAM \cite{2023ram} using LORA ($r=8$) \cite{lora} for 20k iterations, where the batch size and the learning rate are set to 32 and $10^{-4}$, respectively.
-The SD 2.1-base\footnote{ https://huggingface.co/stabilityai/stable-diffusion-2-1-base} is used as the pretrained T2I model.
-The whole controlled T2I model is finetuned for 100K iterations with Adam \cite{adam} optimizer, where the batch size and learning rate are respectively set to 32 and $5\times10^{-5}$.
+\textbf{Implementation Details.} There exist many efficient methods \cite{lora, dettmers2024qlora, zhang2024dual} of fine-tuning.
+We utilize the well-known LORA (r = 8) method \cite{lora} to fine-tune the entire DAPE module from RAM \cite{2023ram} for 20K iterations.
+The batch size and the learning rate are set to 32 and $10^{-4}$, respectively.
+The SD 2-base\footnote{ https://huggingface.co/stabilityai/stable-diffusion-2-base} is used as the pretrained T2I model.
+The whole controlled T2I model is trained for 150K iterations with the Adam \cite{adam} optimizer, where the batch size and learning rate are respectively set to 192 and $5\times10^{-5}$.
 The training process is conducted on 512$\times$512 resolution images with 8 NVIDIA Tesla 32G-V100 GPUs.
-For inference, we adopt spaced DDPM sampling \cite{nichol2021improved} with 50 timesteps. $\lambda$ in Eq. (\ref{eq: dape}) is set to 1.
+During inference, we adopt the spaced DDPM sampling \cite{nichol2021improved} with 50 timesteps. $\lambda$ in Eq. (\ref{eq: dape}) is set to 1.